crweiner/hacktoberfest-swag-list/README.md

 #### **LBRY** (Sticker, LBRY T-shirt*, and more)

 - **Requirements**:
-  - Contribution anything at all will receive a LBRY sticker.
+  - Contribution anything at all will receive an LBRY sticker.
   - Contributes anything of any substance* will receive a sticker, LBRY T-shirt, and more.
 - **Swag**: Sticker, LBRY T-shirt*, and more
 - **How to sign up**: PR to LBRY repos.